Best Foster Care Guide for Yukon's Dual-System Territory

 Generic foster care guides — the kind you find on Amazon or through national advocacy organizations — are written for provincial systems.
 They assume a single department, a unified application process, and a standardized legal framework across the province.
 None of these assumptions hold in the Yukon.

 A generic guide will not mention the Carcross/Tagish First Nation Family Act, where caregiving is defined as a "sacred honour" and a "shared clan responsibility."
-It will not explain what happens when a Family Council — not a territorial court — is the decision-making body for a child's placement.
-It will not tell you that Kwanlin Dun First Nation has its own Child and Family Liaison who is a full partner in the care plan.
+It will not explain how a Family Council may be involved in a child's placement under an applicable First Nation process.
+It will not tell you that Kwanlin Dün First Nation has its own Child and Family Liaison who is a full partner in the care plan.
 It will not cover the Cultural Competency Assessment that non-Indigenous applicants face, because that assessment does not exist in the same form in southern provinces.

 Generic guides also assume well-staffed departments.
-The Yukon's HSS runs at 62% staffing capacity.
-The 2026 Auditor General found that 74% of children did not receive mandated monthly visits.
+Only 62% of HSS social worker positions were filled as of 2025.
+The 2026 Auditor General found that the mandated monthly face-to-face visit requirement was not met in 74% of examined cases.
 Ninety percent of Indigenous children in care lack a completed cultural plan.
 A guide that tells you to "work closely with your social worker" is giving advice that assumes your social worker is available, trained, and assigned to a manageable caseload.
 In the Yukon, that assumption may not hold.

 What a Dual-System Guide Covers That Others Do Not